aws-samples/serverless-patterns/lambda-vpc-secrets-sls/README.md

-# Lambda in VPC access Secrets Manager (Serverless Framework)
+# Lambda in a VPC with access to Secrets Manager (Serverless Framework)

-This pattern in Serverless Framework will create a Lambda function in a VPC with strict access to Secrets Manager using the AWS private network.
+This pattern using the Serverless Framework will create a Lambda function in a VPC with strict access to Secrets Manager using the AWS private network.
+It also creates a second Lambda function not in a vpc using the same code so you can compare the differences.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/lambda-vpc-secrets-sls](https://serverlessland.com/patterns/lambda-vpc-secrets-sls).